-Music Program - BSLS is one of the few schools in the province that offers a band program, a string program and an extracurricular violin program.
-Recognizing the inherent value of music education in the early years, our violin program is offered to all students in grades 1-4.
-The band program involves students from grades 5-8 who regularly perform at various school events and concerts.
-Private violin, advanced violin, and piano lessons are also available over the lunch hour and after school.
+Music Program - BSLS is one of the few schools in the Province that offers a Band program, a String program and an extracurricular Violin program.
+Recognizing the inherent value of music education in the early years, our Violin program is offered to all students in grades 1-4.
+The Band program involves students from grades 5-8 who regularly perform at various school events and concerts.
+Private and advanced violin lessons are also available over the lunch hour and after school.

-Extra-curricular activities - Jump Rope Club, Basketball and Volleyball Teams, Running Club, Intramurals, School Patrols, Chess Club, We Care Club and others are offered throughout the year.
+Extra-curricular activities - Basketball and Volleyball Teams, Cross Country Running Club, Intramurals, School Patrols, Chess Club, We Care Club and others are offered throughout the year.